Last Updated on September 29, 2021 by Jim Ferri

 Plaza Mayor, the Center of Segovia

-To me though, the real charm of the area was outside the cathedral on the Plaza Mayor, a historic square ringed with restaurants and bars often filled with those Madrialeños on the weekends.
-It’s one of the most comfortable little squares I’ve seen in any small city or town.
+To me though, the real charm of the area was on the Plaza Mayor in front of the cathedral.
+The historic plaza is ringed with restaurants and bars often filled with those Madrialeños on the weekends.
+It’s also one of the most comfortable little squares I’ve seen in any small city or town.

 You can do some serious lunching in Segovia where the meal often starts about 3 PM.
 If you haven’t made reservations at one of the better restaurants just show up a bit earlier, perhaps at 1-1:30 PM, and you likely won’t have a problem.